quanganh206/quanganh206.github.io/_posts/2017-01-10-first-blog.markdown

 **Updated for me, my technical blog!**

 This is my fist blog in jekyll.
+Will use this to describe some of my projects and my skills.